St Vincent Gardens: Description

-The gardens are particularly important according to the Victorian Heritage Register:

-as a reflection of the aspirations of middle class residents in South Melbourne.
-Because of the shared outlook on and use of the gardens, the precinct has developed a sense of community cohesion unusual in the Melbourne context.
-The gardens are also socially important as a focus of community life for the surrounding district with the maintenance of their amenity a priority of municipal government since their inception.
-The existence of the tennis and bowls clubs in the gardens for over a century is a further manifestation of this social importance.
+The Gardens are particularly important including their layout and collections of mature trees, and the relationship of the gardens with the adjacent residential buildings.
+According to the heritage listing, the Gardens are "… a reflection of the aspirations of middle class residents… [and] are also socially important as a focus of community life for the surrounding district with the maintenance of their amenity a priority of municipal government since their inception.
+The existence of the tennis and bowls clubs in the gardens for over a century is a further manifestation of this social importance."